metavoiceio/metavoice-src/README.md

 - See all [active issues](https://github.com/metavoiceio/metavoice-src/issues)!

 ## Acknowledgements
 We are grateful to Together.ai for their 24/7 help in marshalling our cluster.
-We thank the teams of AWS, GCP & HuggingFace for support with their cloud platforms.
+We thank the teams of AWS, GCP & Hugging Face for support with their cloud platforms.